Taxation in India

 In calculating long-term capital gains, the cost of assets may be adjusted for inflation.
 For assets held on or before 1 April 2001, the market value on 1 April 2001 may be substituted for cost in calculating gains, with certain exceptions.

-Capital gains on unlisted shares and securities in India - Long-term capital gains (from shares not listed on any stock exchange in India, including shares of a foreign company listed on stock exchange outside India, and other specified securities held longer than two years) are taxable at a rate of 20% (plus surcharge and education cess) after inflation adjustments.
-For non-residents, the gains are taxable at a reduced rate of 10% (plus surcharge and education cess) without inflation adjustments.
+Capital gains on unlisted shares and securities in India - Long-term capital gains (from shares not listed on any stock exchange in India, including shares of a foreign company listed on stock exchange outside India, and other specified securities held longer than two years) are taxable at a rate of 20% (plus surcharge and health and education cess) after inflation adjustments.
+For non-residents, the gains are taxable at a reduced rate of 10% (plus surcharge and health and education cess) without inflation adjustments.